-When trying to call home, the telephone number that David Kessler gives the operator (516-472-3402) contains a Long Island, New York, area code.
+When trying to call home, David Kessler gives the operator a phone number (516-472-3402) that contains a Long Island, New York, area code.
 It is also an unusual case in which an actual phone number is used.

 When David calls home to speak to his family, he speaks to his sister Rachel.
 During the conversation, they talk about their brother Max.
 Max and Rachel are the names of Director John Landis's children.